Everything AI

 Tip: Tell Claude: "Ask me questions until you are 95% confident you understand exactly what I need."
 This alignment up front prevents rounds of revisions later.

-3. Code Once you approve the plan, switch out of Plan Mode and tell Claude to execute.
+Once you approve the plan, switch out of Plan Mode and tell Claude to execute.
 Claude reads files, writes code, and runs tests.

 Tip: Give Claude problems, not commands.
 Instead of "Write a login function," try "How should we handle user authentication?"
 When Claude reasons through the approach itself, the output quality improves.

-4. Commit When you are happy with the result:
+When you are happy with the result:

 Commit my changes with a descriptive message